hamikm/NetworkSimulator/README.md

 #### Logging

-JSON for Modern C++ is the C++ JSON parsing module used to write the log file in JSON format.
-A logger file is created every time a simluation is run, thus all logger related functions are stored under a simulation object.
+We use JSON for Modern C++ to *write* in JSON format; RapidJSON is used to *read* it.
+Jessica preferred the former for writing and Hamik preferred the latter for reading.
+A logger file is created every time a simluation is run and all logging functions belong to the `Simulation` class.
 Data is logged every time an event is run.
-In order to speed up graphing and reduce the size of the log file, 1 in every 10 events is actually logged.
-See `sampleDataFile.json` for example of log file format.
+In order to speed up graphing and reduce the size of the log file only 1 in every 10 events is actually logged.
+See `sampleDataFile.json` for example log file format.

 This simulation logs the following: